ktamura2021/rois-ds-joint-2022/BioHackrXiv/paper.md

 ## Comparison of the tools

 We first compared the effects of taxonomic range for orthology detection in OMA and OrthoDB (Figure 1).
 As the smallest taxonomic group containing both Arabidopsis and soybean is rosits (OMA) and eudicotyledons (OrthoDB), we tested the these smallest shared taxonomic group as well as Embryophyta (land plants) and Viridiplantae (green plants).
 In both tools, the higher taxonomic group datasets identified more ortholog pairs, however, this is not observed as incremental manner.

 ![Number of ortholog pairs (Arabidopsis–soybean) in different orthologous groups using OMA (left) and OrthoDB (right).
 Numbers in the parentheses indicate total ortholog pairs identified in each level of the tool.](./Fig1.png)

 ![Number of ortholog pairs (Arabidopsis–soybean) between three different tools.
 OMA and OrthoDB are analysed at green plants level (left) or land plants level (right).
 Numbers in the parentheses indicate total ortholog pairs identified in each level of the tool.](./Fig2.png)

+We also compared the number of ortholog pairs (Arabidopsis–soybean) between OMA, OrthoDB, and Ensembl plants (Figure 2).
+OMA and OrthoDB were analyzed at green plants level or land plants level.
+The number of ortholog pairs was highest in OrthoDB, and next in Ensembl Plants but almost half of the OrthoDB.

 Table: Identified orthologs of AT2G07050 (CAS1) in soybean.